abderrahmen-Baccouch/Hackathon/README.md

 - **OpenAI API Integration**: Generates context-aware responses based on user messages.
 - **Simple API**: Provides quick responses for basic queries.
 - **MongoDB Database**: Stores user accounts, conversation histories, and message data to ensure continuity in interactions.
-- **Voice Messaging**: Enables users to send and receive voice messages, transcribing audio into text for processing and converting text responses back into audio when needed.
+- **Voice Messaging**: Allows users to send and receive voice messages, converting audio to text for processing and text responses back into audio as needed.

 ---